 Amtrak offers destinations beyond the rails with Amtrak Connecting and Thruway Service.

-You may need a train ride when booking a trip with a bus connection through Amtrak.
+You may need to incorporate a train ride when booking a trip.

 Amtrak Thruway I-41 Bus Service